 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

 Homeschooling families often need to be frugal.
 This is especially true of families with only one income.
 Homeschooling can be expensive and can put a strain on the family finances.
 Which might make it hard to take a family vacation from time-to-time.
-But it’s not impossible if you use frugal staycation ideas to keep your family on budget.
+But it’s not impossible if you use frugal family staycation ideas to stay on budget.